madetech/frontend/docs/getting-started.md

 **Importing styles**

-You will need to either link to `dist/css/madetech-frontend.css` with `<link>`s in your HTML or if your build process can compile Sass you can import `@madetech/frontend/src/madetech-frontend.scss` into your app or layout component.
+ - Import `@madetech/frontend/all.scss` if your build process supports compiling Sass
+ - Import `@madetech/frontend/dist/madetech-frontend.css` if your build process supports CSS
+ - Link to the static asset with <link> by copying `@madetech/frontend/dist/madetech-frontend.css` into your `public/` dir

-## Using with create-react-app
+## Using with Create React App

 If you are building an app with [`create-react-app`](https://facebook.github.io/create-react-app/), it's easy to get started.